Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/Azure/Send-telemetry-data-from-e-RT3-to-azure-IoT-hub.md

 ## Send simulated telemetry data with python

 To send the telemetry data, we are using the `Python` script.
-For this step please Make sure that **_you have installed `pip3` and `venv` on your e-RT3 device_**. `pip3` comes by default with the [e-RT3 OS](https://partner.yokogawa.com/global/itc/index.htm). _Please note that the e-RT3 OS file is only accessible to the registered member of the partner portal_.
+For this step please Make sure that **_you have installed `pip3` and `venv` on your e-RT3 Plus device_**. `pip3` comes by default with the [e-RT3 Plus OS](https://partner.yokogawa.com/global/itc/index.htm). _Please note that the e-RT3 Plus OS file is only accessible to the registered member of the partner portal_.

 In case you did not install the **_python virtual module (venv)_** previously, then you can install it by using the following steps -